robot297/JAG_10_2019/Lab 10 Questions.md

 Write code to read all of the Strings from the filename, add each String to a list, and return it.

-Use the try-with-resources style of exception handling.  `Storage.writeListToFile` should NOT declare it throws any exceptions.
+Use the try-with-resources style of exception handling.

+The Storage.java `writeListToFile` method should NOT declare it throws any exceptions.

 If the filename is not found, or if there are any other IOException thrown, return an empty list.